 - Linoleic acid-omega 6 oil such as highly processed canola oil, and corn oil.

-How to Manage and prevent inflammation
+How to Manage, prevent and reduce chronic inflammation naturally.

 Let’s not despair.
-With a smart diet and lifestyle changes, you may be able to improve the condition even stop further inflammation.
+With a smart diet and lifestyle changes, you may be able to improve the condition and even stop further inflammation.

 - Exercise: I know you don’t need to be reminded of this.
 You already know that exercise is good for you.